Estimating Model Performance Under Covariate Shift Without Labels: Conclusion

-\begin{ack} The research described in this paper was done within NannyML - a venture-backed open-source software company focusing on post-deployment data science solutions.
-The company has received public R\&D funding from Flanders Innovation \& Entrepreneurship (VLAIO) - project number: HBC.2022.0846. \end{ack}
+This work was partly supported by local authorities (“Business Finland”) under grant agreement 23004 ELFMo of the ITEA4 programme, which funded one of the authors.
+The remaining research was conducted at NannyML - a venture-backed open-source software company focused on post-deployment data science solutions - which has received public R\&D funding from Flanders Innovation \& Entrepreneurship (VLAIO) under project number HBC.2022.0846. \end{ack}

 \begin{CJK*}{UTF8}{gbsn} \end{CJK*}